ShreehariVaasishta/jango-dummy/README.md

     path('logout', auth_views.LogoutView.as_view(), name='logout')
 	```

-- Now, if we navigate to `localhost:8000/login`, it shows `TemplateDoesNotExist at login/`, because by default it expect out template to exist in `registeration/login.html`.
+- Now, if we navigate to `localhost:8000/login`, it shows `TemplateDoesNotExist at login/`, because by default it expect our template to exist in `registeration/login.html`.

 - We can tell Django to look for template inside `users/login.html` instead: